 In both cases it applies that when the heat recovery function is de-activated, the reference for the condensing temperature will then decline slowly in accordance with the set rate in Kelvin/minute.

-Limitation of the reference (for all refrigerants except CO2)
+Limitation of the reference

 To safeguard yourself against a too high or too low regulation reference, a limitation of the reference must be set.